aerickt/lapwing-for-beginners/src/Chapter-06.md

 1. Grapes nourish you
 1. `TKPW` is a group of 4 keys pressed by the ring and middle fingers
 1. `TPH` is a row of 3 keys pressed by the ring, middle, and index fingers
-1. `KWR*` is a row of 4 keys composed of the left hand ring, middle, and index fingers and the right hand index finger (optional)
+1. `KWH` is three keys in a rising shape, like the intonation when asking "why?"

 ### Section practice